artefactual/atom-docs/user-manual/access-content/navigate.rst

 * :term:`Thumbnails <thumbnail>` of lower-level digital objects
 * The title of the description to which the digital object is attached (titles are truncated with an `...` ellipsis after 25 characters)
-* A draggable slider bar (for navigating with touch or using a mouse - right and left arrow keys can also be used for keyboard navigation)
+* A series of dots representing each digital object (for navigating with touch or using a mouse)
 * If the lower-levels of description include more than 10 digital objects, a count of all digital objects at lower levels, and a button to view all in a browse page.